coleygroup/polymer-chemprop-data/README.md

 # A graph representation of molecular ensembles for polymer property prediction

-Data and results associated with the manuscript [Aldeghi & Coley (2022) "A graph representation of molecular ensembles for polymer property prediction"](https://arxiv.org/abs/2205.08619).
+Data and results associated with the manuscript ["A graph representation of molecular ensembles for polymer property prediction", Chem.
+Sci.
+2022, 13, 10486-10498](https://pubs.rsc.org/en/content/articlelanding/2022/SC/D2SC02839E).

 The dataset of computed electron affinities and ionization potentials can be found in the folder `datasets/vipea`, but is also provided as a `csv` as part of the Supporting Information.
 If you'd like to reproduce the calculations, take a look at the files in this GitHub repo, but if you just want the dataset, you can download it from the [Electronic SI](#).